-Assuming that you will be able to increase your position size rapidly, or even steadily, to grow your income may pose more problems than you expect.
-Account size permitting, positions size should be increased incrementally, so as not to trigger anxiety or other emotions that could be detrimental to trading performance.
+Assuming that you’ll be able to increase your position size rapidly, or even steadily, growing your income may pose more problems than you expect.
+Account size permitting, position size should be increased incrementally, so as not to trigger anxiety or other emotions that could be detrimental to trading performance.

 Position Sizing and Profits

 There are basically two ways to make more money from your trading:

 - You can continually make a higher percentage return on the position size you typically use.
 Basically, get better.

 - You increase your average position size as your account grows, so you are making more dollars due to the larger position sizes.

 Increasing percentage returns is good.
 And that comes from reducing mistakes and implementing a strategy better.
 Improving percentage performance is definitely one way to squeeze more money/income out of the account.

 But, most traders also want to grow their account, and as their account grows, they increase their position size in order to keep similar percentage returns.